csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptReference/Index.md

 ## METAL is for reusing markup

-When processing a ZPT source document, the first attributes processed are METAL attributes.
+When processing a ZPT source document, the first attributes processed (through the entire document) are METAL attributes.
+Only once all METAL attributes are processed does ZptSharp process TAL attributes.

 The concept at the heart of METAL is **macros**.
 A macro is a reusable subtree of an HTML or XML document.
 In other words, it is an element and all of that element's descendents & content.
 Macros are created using the [`define-macro`] attribute and consumed with the [`use-macro`] attribute.